-So glad you're here to learn how to dehydrate turkey.
+I'm so glad you're here to learn how to dehydrate turkey - safely.

-These 'before' and 'after' photos (shown below) are of the sliced turkey on the dehydrator.
-Notice how much they shrink!
+These 'before' and 'after' photos (below) are of the sliced turkey on the dehydrator.
+Notice how much they shrink when they are fully dried!

 Just cut the meat into "dehydratable" pieces—make the pieces similar sizes—now they will dehydrate uniformly!